Mayor selects CPD chief Larry Snelling to be next superintendent, capping the South Sider’s rapid rise through the ranks

 A South Side native who joined the department in 1992, Snelling, 54, is considered to be CPD’s preeminent expert on firearms and use-of-force tactics.
 His ascent to the top position will require approval by the full City Council.

 “Chief Snelling is a proven leader who has the experience and the respect of his peers to help ensure the safety and well-being of city residents, and address the complex challenges we all face related to community safety,” Johnson said in a press release Sunday.

-A press conference introducing Snelling as the choice for the city’s next top cop is expected Monday.
+A press conference introducing Snelling as the choice for the city’s next top cop is expected late Monday morning.

+“It is a tremendous honor to answer the call to serve my hometown and the people of Chicago as superintendent of the Chicago Police Department.
+It is also a tremendous responsibility, and one that I do not take lightly,” Snelling said in a statement.

 Snelling was chosen over two other finalists, CPD Chief of Constitutional Policing and Reform Angel Novalez, and Shon Barnes, the chief of police in Madison, Wisconsin.